MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

 ### PAGEIOLATCH_SH

 Occurs when a task is waiting on a latch for a data or index page (buffer) in an I/O request.
-The latch request is in a Shared mode.
-A Shared mode is used when the buffer is being read from the disk.
+The latch request is in the Shared mode.
+The Shared mode is used when the buffer is being read from the disk.
 Long waits may indicate problems with the disk subsystem.

 ### PAGEIOLATCH_UP